kilgariff/operating_system/README.md

+This is a *very* simple and incomplete experimental operating system project.

+---
+## My Dev Notes:

 Thought about VESA:

 The video memory pointer provided by a mode info block is an actual 32-bit pointer, not a segment:offset pointer.